abijithraaz/Data-Centric-AI/README.md

 This is a R&D as a part of Data-Centric-AI competition in deeplearning.ai.

+Pleas use this link if you want to know more "https://https-deeplearning-ai.github.io/data-centric-comp/".

 ## Steps-Taken-For-Data-Preprocess
 > Download the dataset from the competition website.